-Figure 8.12 Egyptian workers sweeping Quarry I in the Fayum Basin (2004).
-This is a technique called wind harvesting that removes the desert crust and permits wind to blow out fine sediment and reveal fossils.
+Figure 8.15: Egyptian workers sweeping Quarry I in the Fayum Basin (2004).
+This technique, called wind harvesting, removes the desert crust and permits wind to blow out fine sediment and reveal fossils.
+Credit: Egyptian workers sweeping Quarry I in the Fayum Basin (2004, Figure 8.12) by Jonathan M. G. Perry is under a CC BY-NC 4.0 License.

-Figure 8.13 Elwyn Laverne Simons excavating Aegyptopithecus in the Fayum Basin.

-The classic localities yielding the greatest wealth of early anthropoid fossils are those from the Fayum Basin in Egypt (Simons 2008; Figure 8.12).
-The Fayum is a veritable oasis of fossil primates in an otherwise rather spotty early Tertiary African record.
-Since the 1960s, teams led by E. L. Simons have discovered several new species of early anthropoids, some of which are known from many parts of the skeleton and several individuals (Figure 8.13).
+The classic localities yielding the greatest wealth of early anthropoid fossils are those from the Fayum Basin in Egypt (Simons 2008; Figure 8.15).
+The Fayum is a veritable oasis of fossil primates in an otherwise spotty early Tertiary African record.
+Since the 1960s, teams led by E. L. Simons have discovered several new species of early anthropoids, some of which are known from many parts of the skeleton and several individuals (Figure 8.16).